At Whistler's Squamish Lil'wat cultural centre, enjoy breakfast and learn about First Nations animal symbolism

 On the sparkling shores of Lake Louise, join an expert Mountain Heritage Guide and learn about the rich natural history of the area.

 Today’s sightseeing excursions reveal the sheer beauty of Banff National Park.
 First, you’ll travel to Moraine Lake, located in the Valley of the Ten Peaks, and spend time marvelling at its glacially fed waters tinted a brilliant shade of blue.
 It’s the striking colour of the water and location - surrounded by snow-capped mountains - that makes it one of the most photographed sites in the Rockies.
-You’ll look forward to a free evening at Lake Louise, during which you can enjoy the location as you wish.Daily :
+You’ll look forward to a free evening, during which you can enjoy the location as you wish.Daily :

 Stay: Two Nights: Jasper National Park, Fairmont Jasper Park LodgeDaily :